solve3-org/docs/contractImplementation.md

 }
 ```

-### Abstract Function disableSolve3 <!-- {docsify-ignore} -->
+## Abstract Function disableSolve3 <!-- {docsify-ignore} -->

-Since Solve3 is in beta, you have to implement a function to disable Solve3 verification in your contract.
+Since Solve3 is in beta, you have the option to disable Solve3 verification in your contract.
+By using the `disableSolve3` function, you can control whether Solve3 verification is enabled or disabled.
+This is particularly useful for scenarios where you need to bypass Solve3 temporarily.

-!> Don't forget to add access control like OpenZeppelin `Ownable`
+!> **Important**: When disabling Solve3 verification, you need to pass `0x` as the `proof` parameter when calling functions that have the `solve3Verify` modifier.
+The contract will execute the function without Solve3 verification if `0x` is provided as the proof.

+Here's how to use the `disableSolve3` function:

 ```solidity
 function disableSolve3(bool _flag) external override onlyOwner {